Your Duplicate Will Find A Way…

 The story’s macabre plot is built up slowly with wee visual clues, rather than using flashbacks or a montage.
 Most of these clues are more apparent from the second viewing or are easily recognised if you have more awareness of the plot.
 This plot told from the opening credits showing those seeds travel to earth and attract people who take them at face value, as they adapt and are seen as pretty flowers.

 Once these flowers are taken home, their pods grow emotionless duplicates which replace the sleeping individuals by the morning.
-These initial scenes showing the development of these flowers appears to have been made with the minimal of CGI add to the chilling plot making it seem a more realistic fear.
-Later, the “birth” of a pod person is shown using CGI, with this sparing use of CGI makes these scenes more dramatic and therefore they make more of an impact.
+These initial scenes showing the development of these flowers appear to have been made with the minimal CGI add to the chilling plot making it seem a more realistic fear.
+Later, the “birth” of a pod person is shown using CGI, this sparing use of CGI makes these scenes more dramatic and therefore they make more of an impact.

 However on my first viewing, with some of those more relevant points not noted, the film appeared more like a psychological drama.
 Elizabeth appeared more in need of psychiatric support due to her paranoid fueled talk of conspiracies and then following her boyfriend.

 These, are in fact, the symptoms of Capgras delusion with her strong beliefs that her partner is a different person, and seems like an imposter.
 Kibner, a psychiatrist puts her behaviour down to a “hallucinatory flu” with others complaining of the same beliefs.
 Kibner suggests sleeping these concerns away.
 Kibner leaving you in doubt of his true identity as a possible duplicate.

 When a flower is seen at the Belliac’s mud baths, this part of the storyline more horror fueled.
 This is seen with those scenes with Jack and his wife discovering a half-formed pod person in a cubicle.
 Then true horror of the flowers and the origins of these “pod” people is seen as Matthew discovers Elizabeth’s sleeping duplicate.